slarmoo/.github/profile/webFrameworks/react/cli/cli.md

 Experiment with `create-react-app` by creating a test application named `test-react-cli`.
 Run the application using `npm start`.
 Then alter the code by changing the content, deleting functionality, and adding a simple component.
 Finally, build a production deployment version of the application with `npm run build`.
 When you are done submit a comment about something you found interesting, to the Canvas assignment.

-Don't forget to update your GitHub start up repository notes.md with all of the things you learned and want to remember.
+Don't forget to update your GitHub startup repository notes.md with all of the things you learned and want to remember.